jharwell/sierra/docs/src/plugins/prod/graphs.rst

 ..
 TODO:: fill in CLI interface here once it is pulled out.

-This plugin supports two types of graphs, and therefore two types of analyses:
+This plugin can be selected by adding ``prod.graphs`` to the list passed to ``--prod``.
+This plugin supports two logical types of graphs, and therefore two types of analyses:

 - Intra-experiment graphs, which can be thought of as graphs generated directly from the aggregated data from a set of :term:`Experimental Runs <Experimental